tysonpond/my-spotify/README.md

 Data collection, data pipeline, Spotify, interactive data visualizations, Python, Javascript (d3.js), web app

 ## Data collection
-~~Spotify API does not give access to your listening history.
+Spotify does not give access to your full listening history.
+Their API can only return your last 50 tracs.
 There is a "download your data" option on Spotify's "Privacy Settings" page, but it says it may take up to 30 days to complete.
-Our solution was to link a Last.fm account to Spotify, because they track (and store) Spotify streaming activity in real-time.~~ See TODO section, I made this more complicated than needed 😞.
+Our solution was to link a Last.fm account to Spotify, because they track (and store) Spotify streaming activity in real-time.

 Our data collection pipeline is as follows: